-1 Psychotronics, a word coined by a French engineer more than a quarter century ago, generically refers to the action of pure mind or psyche-regarded by the ancient Greeks as ephemeral as any butterfly-in the same way that its senicognate, electronics, refers to electrically induced action.
-Like its precursers, parapsychology, and its even older brother, psychical research, it welcomes inin a kind of scientific foster home a host of phenomenological orphans, among them dowsing, clairvoyance, telepathic communication, and psychokinesis-the apparent ability to mentally move, distort, or otherwise affect material objects in ways inexplicable by known physical means.
-All these Wunderkinder are vehemently denied as bastards by rationalists and scientific pundits, who see in them no more than the symbols of unsubstantiated mysticism.
+&lt;sup>1 Psychotronics, a word coined by a French engineer more than a quarter century ago, generically refers to the action of pure mind or psyche-regarded by the ancient Greeks as ephemeral as any butterfly-in the same way that its strakeognate, electronics, refers to electrically induced action.
+Like its precursees, parapsychology, and its even older brother, psychical research, it welcomes into a kind of scientific foster home a host of phenomenological orphans, among them dowsing, clairvoyance, telepathic communication, and psychokinesis-the apparent ability to mentally move, distort, or otherwise affect material objects in ways inexplicable by known physical means.
+All these Wunderkinder are vehethen the more than the symbols of unsubstantiated mysticism.